On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Results

-After rounding off the decimal digits (up to 4 places) in the accuracy metric values, we observed that for each subject, each of the 4 operators (i.e., Identity, Quantized, Early Exit, and QE) exhibits almost identical performance between mobile and edge tiers, as shown in Table~\ref{accuracy}.
-The main reason seems to be the identical hardware (CPU processor) and software (packages) configuration of mobile and edge-simulated docker containers.
+After rounding off the decimal digits (up to 4 places) in the accuracy metric values, we observed that for each subject, each of the 4 operators (i.e., Identity, Quantized, Early Exit, and Quantized Early Exit) exhibits identical performance between Mobile and Edge tiers, as shown in Table~\ref{accuracy}.
+The main reason seems to be the identical hardware (CPU processor) and software (packages) configuration of Mobile and Edge-simulated Docker containers.
+Table 9 shows a summary of results for RQ1.

 \begin{Summary}{}{firstsummary} Among the three monolithic deployment tiers, the Edge tier could be the preferred choice in terms of latency in scenarios where models (ResNet, ResNext, DUC) have large input data size requirements and the Mobile/Cloud tier has computational/bandwidth limitations.
-In contrast, for models having smaller input data size requirements (FCN), cloud deployment could be the optimal choice over computationally constrained tiers (Mobile/Edge).
+In contrast, for models having smaller input data size requirements (FCN), Cloud deployment could be the optimal choice over computationally constrained tiers (Mobile/Edge). \end{Summary}